How To Write A Thesis - A Step by Step Guide

 How to Structure a Thesis?

-It is important to note that not all thesis is structured in the same way.
-It completely depends on the discipline, location, approach and topic on which you are going to write.
+It is important to note that not all theses are structured in the same way.
+It completely depends on the discipline, location, approach, and topic on which you are going to write.

-So it is essential for you always go through the department’s guidelines and consult it with your instructor so that you don’t end up with a weak thesis.
+So it is essential for you to always go through the department’s guidelines and consult them with your instructor so that you don’t end up with a weak thesis.

 It is the first page of your paper and contains the following things: